-Through our topic ‘Choices and Voices’ the children will learn about thongs which are fair and unfair and the importance of speaking up for your rights.
+Through our topic ‘Choices and Voices’ the children will learn about things which are fair and unfair and the importance of speaking up for your rights.
 Children will reflect on the struggle of Malala, a girl fighting to go to school.

 To develop their communication and language skills children will have a variety of role-play opportunities across the three classrooms focusing on rights.
 Maple class is representing the Right to Education and has a school roleplay.
 Chestnut class is representing the right to be Healthy and has a hospital roleplay.
 Walnut class is representing the right to be Safe and has a police station roleplay.

-We will be starting a stay and read morning running every Thursday 8.40-9.00 to provide an extra opportunity for you to share some new stories with your child and give children the chance to simply read for pleasure.
+In reading children will be looking at how stories are structured, the use of rhyme, questioning and how to retrieve information from books.
+Our stay and read mornings will continue running every Thursday morning from 8.40-9.00 to provide an extra opportunity for you to share some new stories with your child and give children the chance to simply read for pleasure.